-Students come to do graduate work in FERM from a variety of backgrounds, though most have undergraduate degrees in forestry, natural resources, engineering, or a related field.
-Our Sustainable Forest Management program may include coursework in other departments of the University.
+Students come to do graduate work in the Department of Forest Engineering, Resources and Management (FERM) from a variety of backgrounds, though most have undergraduate degrees in forestry, natural resources, engineering, or a related field.
+Our Sustainable Forest Management graduate program may include coursework in other departments of the University.
 Thesis research typically draws on the strengths of these related departments with their faculty serving on the graduate committees of our students.
 Click "more" for further information on the programs as well as NEW funding opportunities!

 Sustainable Forest Management Advising Guide (PDF)